zeroc-ice/ice/matlab/README.md

 ```

 To build the Ice for MATLAB toolbox using the C++ binary distribution, set `ICE_BIN_DIST=cpp`, note this is only possible
-with the MATLAB 2019b builds, because MATLAB 2017b needs to be build with g++-4.9 that is not compatible with the Xenial
+with the MATLAB 2019b builds, because MATLAB 2017b needs to use the g++-4.9 that is not compatible with the Xenial
 binary distribution.

 This creates the toolbox package `toolbox/ice-<Ice Version>-<MATLAB Version>.mltbx`.